psilons/pypigeonhole-build/README.md

     - remote pip/anaconda official/central servers through internet.
     - 3rd party vendors, such as Artifactory servers.

+  If you don't use central servers, it's likely you need to come up your own versions.

-- release: ```pph_release.bat``` to tag versions and bump the current version to the next.
+- release: ```pph_release.bat```

+  Tag the current version in GIT and then bump the current version to the next.
   >We use major.minor.patch format in versions.
-The minor and patch increments are single digit, bounded by 10.
-A major version with 81 minors/patches should be enough in normal cases.
+The minor and patch increments are bounded by 100 by default.
+This can be overwritten in app_setup.py.

+  >Check in changes first before running this script.

 - install/deploy:
     - lib installation: use pip and/or conda.
     - app deployment: conda can bundle scripts and Python code.
 So we use conda as the transport to deploy apps to conda environments.
-      >There are many other ways, ground or cloud, to deploy apps, such as kubernetes, Ansible, etc. We leave these out due to high available customization (i.e., no predictable patterns).
+      >There are many other ways, ground or cloud, to deploy apps, such as kubernetes, Ansible, etc. We leave these out due to high possible customizations (i.e., no predictable patterns).

 ## Usage

 Add this project as one of the dependencies.
-The installation installs the reusable scripts to <env>\Scripts folder, in addition to the Python code installed in <virtual env>\Lib\site_packages\pypigeonhole_build.
-The
+The installation installs the reusable scripts to ```<env>\Scripts``` folder, in addition to the Python code installed in ```<env>\Lib\site_packages\pypigeonhole_build```.
-<env>\Scripts folder should be in PATH so that we can call them.
-They assume we
+The ```<env>\Scripts``` folder should be in PATH so that we can call them.
-are in the project folder.
+The scripts assume we are in the project folder.

 Add dependencies in the dep_setup.py.
 Each dependency has the following fields:
 - name: required.
 If name == python, the "python_requires" field in the